Kir Rian

 My Ideal Client

-Whether recent circumstances are challenging, or aspects of the past need to be reconciled and faced, my clients want to process and cope and move toward mindful, holistic healing.
-They want to own their lives and feel better.
-They want clarity, meaning, understanding and support reaching that place through their challenges, traumas, or grief.
+Whether recent circumstances are challenging, or aspects of the past need to be reconciled, my clients want to process and cope healthily, moving toward mindful, holistic healing.
+They want to feel less anxious, own their lives, and feel better.
+They want clarity, meaning, understanding, and support reaching that place through their challenges, traumas, or grief.
 Their capacity for resilience and vulnerability and insight humbles me daily, and I meet them where they are with respect and empathy.

 My Background and Approach

 These beautiful, unpredictable, messy moments of life shape us, and I've learned that defining who we are through these moments helps us build the life we want.
 It's hard work.
 I help people navigate and sift through it all, and I believe in a collaborative, mindfulness-based approach.
-I am licensed in OR and WA, hold a Master’s in Clinical Mental Health Counseling, a trauma certification, am trained in grief and loss counseling, and have worked in community mental health, and led processing groups and classes internationally, and with a variety of nonprofits for 20 years.
+I am fully licensed in OR and WA, hold a Master’s in Clinical Mental Health Counseling, am trauma certified, EMDR trained, and hold extensive training and experience in grief and loss counseling.
+Previously, I worked in community mental health, and led processing groups and classes internationally, and with a variety of nonprofits for 20 years.
 I am an advocate for equality and social justice, and an ally for marginalized groups.
 I utilize an integrated theoretical approach based in person-centered, mindfulness, somatic, ACT, EFT, and CBT.
-I work with a wide range of individuals, couples, and diagnoses including anxiety & codependency, and I specialize in grief, illness, and stress management.
+I work with a wide range of individuals and diagnoses including anxiety and codependency, and I specialize in grief, illness, and stress management.

 Why I Became a Therapist

-We all hold the capacity to grow and move toward a life of health and happiness.
+We hold the capacity to grow and move toward a life of health and happiness.
 Social, cultural, and family systems influence our perspective, as well as how we communicate with ourselves and within relationships.
 Sometimes our bodies betray us.
-Sometimes we need to heal from-or at least learn to carry-past traumas or losses.
+Sometimes we need to learn how to carry past traumas or losses.
 In other words, context matters.
-The mind, heart, and body are all interconnected, and tools like breathwork and mindfulness can help improve our quality of life.
-Prior to becoming a therapist, I worked for years with marginalized and trauma-affected individuals through various nonprofits.
-That work, combined with chronic illness issues, and a sudden death in our immediate family all combined to lead me to do this work.
-There are tools for coping, and insight to be gleaned from what we've been through.
+The mind, heart, and body are all interconnected, and therapy and mindfulness strategies can significantly affect our stress responses and quality of life.
+I worked for years with marginalized and trauma-affected individuals through various nonprofits, and that work, combined with chronic illness issues, and a sudden death in our immediate family all combined to lead me to do this work.
+There are tools for coping, and insights to be gleaned from what we've been through.
 There are connections to be made within ourselves, our community, and even our DNA through things like epigenetics.
 I help my clients see their light.

 Techniques I Use